-But it isn’t the aging process itself that causes this.
+But it isn’t the ageing process itself that causes this.
 Let’s look at it another way.

-As you grow older your activity levels often drop, unless you’re one of those awful retired people that takes up hiking just to irritate your sedentary friends and family.
+As you grow older your activity levels often drop, unless you’re one of those awful retired people that take up hiking just to irritate your sedentary friends and family.

 That loss of strength and the reduction in activity can lead to a reduction in your metabolism, while muscle doesn’t burn as many calories as you’d think, losing muscle will only lead to a slower metabolic rate.

 As your activity levels drop, your energy expenditure also drops, which can lead to increased body fat.

 Increased body fat can lead to reduced testosterone as adipose tissue creates the enzyme aromatase which converts testosterone to estrogen .

 Low testosterone levels and increased body fat can affect sleep quality and duration which leads to a bad night.
 This can cause increased hunger the next day, and many people who sleep badly gain weight through bad diets.